-This is a guide to getting started in Zelda: Breath of the Wild (BotW) for the Nintendo Switch.
+This is a guide to getting started in The Legend of Zelda: Breath of the Wild (BotW) for the Nintendo Switch.
 This guide covers early game tips such as equipment, cooking, and exploration to get you started on your adventure.

 Areas with cold weather are fairly common in the early parts of the game, such as the area where the Owa Daim Shrine is located.
 Fortunately, you can find the Warm Doublet before leaving the Great Plateau.
 This piece of clothing provides Link with ample Cold Resistance to get through the early cold areas.